-MINIMUM ANNUAL OPERATING AND MAINTENANCE RESERVE REQUIREMENT: Assume at least six (6) months of projected operating and maintenance expenses plus the required deposit to Reserves for Replacement and Repair for such year.
+MINIMUM RESERVE BALANCE: At least 1/6 of the largest annual deposit to Reserves for Replacement and Repair.

 MINIMUM PURCHASE PRICE: An amount equal to the sum of (i) the principal amount of outstanding indebtedness secured by the building (other than indebtedness incurred within the five (5) year period ending on the date of the sale to the tenants) and (ii) all Federal, State and local taxes attributable to such sale.
 Except in the case of Federal income taxes, there shall not be taken into account under clause (ii) any additional tax attributable to the application of clause (ii).